felixheck/laabr/README.md

 - `:payload` - The request payload.
 Just works with `options.plugin.logPayload = true`, it is enabled by default.
 - `:remoteAddress` - The remote address of the request
 - `:url` - The url of the request
 - `:host[field?]` – Information about the host.
 Get the host by default.
 This token is just available for the `onPostStart` & `onPostStop` events.
+It uses the [`server.info` object](https://hapijs.com/api#serverinfo), so it just works for a single connection.
 The available information are:<br>
   - Default is the host (`localhost`)
   - `port` for the host port (`3000`)
   - `address` for the host ip address (`127.0.0.1`)